Thousands of pro-choice supporters gather in NYC to protest Roe v Wade decision

 “Bodily autonomy is something I care deeply about and the SCOTUS decision broke my heart,” she told me.

-Lucas Charles told me that when he woke up this morning to the news, he “started crying and screaming.”
+Lucas Charles said that when he woke up this morning to the news, he “started crying and screaming.”

 “It doesn’t just affect women… this is disgusting and I’m ashamed to be in a place where this is my government ,” he said, showing me his poster that read: “They won’t stop at Roe.”
 The poster is in reference to SCOTUS potentially reconsidering and overturning other landmark rulings, such as same-sex sex and marriage.